danielparks/danielparks-zsh-theme/README.md

 ## What does it show?

   - Success (✔) or failure (✘) of previous command
   - If connected via SSH, user and host
   - Git status
     - Current branch, or sha in detached HEAD state
     - Dirty working directory (⚙, color change)
   - Working directory
-- Wall time
   - Virtualenv
+  - Current time when the prompt was generated
   - Wall time of last command if it took more than 0.1 seconds
   - Root privileges (root❯)

 ## Compatibility